blockful-io/SCF-GML-Contributions/GM-03/README.md

 This reputation aggregator also has an EVM version that aims to be cross-organization, providing seamless interoperability across various chains and different DAOs or/and organizations.

 The Trustful contract created initially for ZuVillage Georgia allows users to receive and manage attestations (using EAS), contributing to a verifiable reputation system.
 The contract integrates with various on-chain and off-chain data sources to ensure accurate and trustworthy reputation metrics.

+The implementation of the Trustful contract is available on the [ZuVillage](https://github.com/blockful-io/trustful-zuzalu) repository.

 **Key Features**
 * Reputation Aggregation: Collects and aggregates reputation data from multiple sources.